CentML/DeepView.Profile/README.md

 <h2 id="contributing">Contributing</h2>

-Check out [CONTRIBUTING.md](CONTRIBUTING.md) for more information on how to help with Skyline.
+Check out [CONTRIBUTING.md](CONTRIBUTING.md) for more information on how to help with DeepView.Profile.